OpenChain-Project/Online-Self-Certification-Web-App/README.md

 The UI uses jQuery and a jQuery UI front-end.
 The primary style sheet is located in the WebContent/resources/style directory.

+The JSON File for Internationalization is located in the WebContent/resources/locales/lang/translation file.

 Please feel free to test this code, submit issues, and help make Self-Certification around the OpenChain Specification easier for everyone.